 Although depression is mostly invisible, there are some symptoms that are quite apparent.
 People with depression often feel fatigued and have trouble sleeping.
 They begin to lose interest in activities they once found pleasurable such as hobbies.
 Isolation soon follows at the same time their thinking and concentrating skills begin to diminish.

 Depressive people often find it difficult to perform appropriate self care by themselves.
 These include inability to eat properly, sleeping on a regular schedule, and basic hygienic practices.
-Assisting them by simply reminding them and being there for them, even in small ways can help them in the long term.
+You can provide assistance by simply reminding them and being there for them.
+Little things such as an invitation to go to the park or a simple praise about them eating can help them in the long term.

 Even if logic eludes some depressive, it is encouraged to help them think empirically at the same time talk about their inner demons.

-If a depressive person begins to have hallucinations and delusions, it is highly advised that they are brought in for hospitalization.
+If you notice that a depressive person begins to have hallucinations and delusions, it is highly advised that they are brought in for hospitalization.
 Delusions include feelings of worthlessness and failure, further facilitated by hallucinations that include hearing voices that they are not good enough.
+This voices will often leave them overwhelmed, leading them to attempt hurting themselves.

 The most notable feature of depression if the feeling of being stuck in a pit of tar, slowly sinking with no way out.
 The heavy weight of the anger, sadness, fear, loneliness and confusion coupled with the extremely held belief of worthlessness and despondence is crippling that sometimes, death seems to be the only relief.
 Suicide is a tragic action that resonates within everyone who knew that person.
 It can be prevented with knowing what to look for.